Inbound Sales Secret #1: Sort, Don't Sell

 "I'm looking for the guy looking for me."

 "I sell elegant, million dollar solutions to million dollar problems."

 - the problems he can't solve

-They think "If I can just get 5 no's I'll get to yes," and "objections are just the prospect's way of telling me they need more information."
+Amateur salespeople think "If I can just get 5 no's I'll get to that lucrative and elusive yes," and "objections are just the prospect's way of telling me they need more information."

 Why try to get 5 no's to get one yes when you can use your brain and simply get 5 yeses?

 Why spend hours or days or weeks in an effort to "overcome objections" one-on-one with prospects who may not be qualified or who may not know, like, and trust you when you can use your brain to prevent objections from ever coming up in the first place?

 The old days of "Hi, How are you?
 I love your broach.
 If I can guarantee delivery this afternoon do we have ourselves a deal?"...are GONE!